ServiceDeskCSI/SpeedTest-Powershell/README.md

 $TargetFolder, change to your desired location, default is c:\temp

+$EnableCleanup, change to clean up zip, exe, and md file from the SpeedTest-CLI.
+It will keep the folder and logs.

 This will make a folder call speedtest under the target folder where everything is saved.

 ```